blueboxgroup/octavia/doc/virtual-appliance-api.md

 * **Implied actions:**
     * Add IPs, iptables accounting rules, etc. to this server if they're not already present.
-    * Start or restart stunnel and haproxy instances.
+    * Start or restart stunnel and haproxy listeners.
 * **Notes:** Since we don't have a way to do a non-disruptive syntax check on the stunnel configuration file, at the present time we are required to actually stop the existing daemon to try running a new daemon using the new